 About Freedom 35 Blog

 Welcome.
-This is a finance blog based out of Vancouver, B.C. that will feature news and commentary related to personal finance, investing, and economics.
+This blog features news and commentary related to personal finance, investing, and economics.
 The site began in 2010 as a public diary to track one blogger’s journey to become financially independent when he turns 35 years old.
-It has since also become a social hub of like minded readers and commentators interested in personal finance. 🙂
+It has since also become a social hub of like minded readers and commentators interested in personal finance.
+Most visitors come here for the memes, but they say for the thought provoking content.

 Examples of some content on this blog